-In sharp contrast to the Western art world where women have endured cultural exclusion, in the Inuit society of Cape Dorset, Canada it is the women who are recognised as the leaders of the contemporary Inuit art movement.
+In contrast to the Western art world where women have endured cultural exclusion, in the Inuit society of Cape Dorset, Canada, it is the women who are recognised as the leaders of the contemporary Inuit art movement.

 (Pitaloosie Saila, Dorset Woman (1972))

-In the culture of the Inuits, it is female artists who have won the most awards and accolades, who have achieved the highest prices at auction for their artworks and received worldwide recognition.
+In the culture of the Inuits, female artists have won the most awards and accolades, and have achieved the highest prices at auction for their artworks and received worldwide recognition.

 The Dorset Culture dates back to around 600 BCE, and has a tradition of producing artworks and sculpture depicting a variety of landscapes, activities and animals common to the Inuits, such as bears, birds, seals, caribou and whales.
 However the work also contains a ritualistic and spiritual significance relating to the shamanic beliefs of the people.

 (Kenojuak Ashevak, Spirit of the Raven, 1979)

 In the mid 20th century, printing techniques were introduced to the community, such as stencilling and block printing.
 As many artists were already familiar with carving techniques and due to the availability of the materials, stone printing was especially accessible.
 Female artists carved their own stones for the process.

 (Kenojuak Ashevak, Rabbit Eating Seaweed (1958))